 Help Give Directions to Your Fellow Clinicians

-As we’ve shared, there are many different ways to use Map Reading in speech therapy for adults and children.
+As we’ve shared, there are many different ways to use Read a map in speech therapy for adults and children.
 How do you use it in your sessions?
 We would love to hear your ideas in the comments section below.
-View our tutorial videos on Map Reading or other Constant Therapy Tasks.
+View our tutorial videos on Read a map or other Constant Therapy Tasks.

 - Brunsdon, R., Nickels, L., Coltheart, M., & Joy, P. (2007).
 Assessment and treatment of childhood topographical disorientation: A case study.
 Neuropsychological Rehabilitation, 53-94.